 I chose the University of John Paul II not only because there is a cooperation with my German university but because Krakau has this special charm that is not found in many cities.
 Besides that I wanted to know how theology is taught in this place and must say that I am impressed by most of the professors, the way they teach and what they say.
 One of my favourite subjects was "The convincing power of God's mercy", which was specially created for the year of mercy.
-Agnes, Germany and kind.
+Agnes, Germany being and studying here.
+The lectures are very interesting and I've learned a lot.
+The university students are really helpful, friendly and kind.
 The atmosphere is unforgettable.

+I studied philosophy here.
+I have to admit

+that I'm satisfied with

 I can sincerely recommend the Pontifical University of John Paul II to other Erasmus students.
 Martin, Slovakia

-I studied philosophy here.
-I have to admit that I'm satisfied with being and studying here.
-The lectures are very interesting and I've learned a lot.
-The university students are really helpful, friendly

-1397 Pope Boniface IX issued a papal bull which established the Faculty of Theology within Studium Generale in Krakow (present-day Jagiellonian University)

-1954 The Faculty of Theology was removed from the Ja- giellonian Univeristy by the communist authorities

-1959-1981 The Faculty of Theology functioned as an indepen- dent scientific unit

-1981 Pope John Paul II established The Pontifical Academy of Theology in Krakow with three faculties: Theology, Philosophy and History of Church

-2009 The Academy was transformed into the Pontifical University of John Paul II in Krakow

-2017 Come and study at UPJPII.
+- Pope Boniface IX issued a papal bull which established the Faculty of Theology within Studium Generale in Krakow (present-day Jagiellonian University) - The Faculty of Theology was removed from the Ja-1954 giellonian Univeristy by the communist authorities - The Faculty of Theology functioned as an indepen-1959-1981 dent scientific unit - Pope John Paul II established The Pontifical Academy of Theology in Krakow with three faculties: Theology, Philosophy and History of Church - The Faculty of Theology in Tarnow was established - The Faculty of Social Sciences was established - The Academy was transformed into the Pontifical University of John Paul II in Krakow - The Faculty of Canon Law was established 2014 - Come and study at UPIPII.
 Become part of its history!
+2019